-So, this article focuses on offering guidelines to all employees and entrepreneurs new to the WFH world on how to work from home successfully.
-Our advice aims at helping them become more productive, efficient, and build their confidence in working by themselves at home.
+This article aims to offer guidelines to all employees and entrepreneurs new to the WFH world on how to work from home successfully.
+Our advice aims at helping you become more productive, efficient, and build confidence in working by yourself at home.
 We’ll be sharing productivity tips that can make you feel like you’re back in your office as well as tech tools that can streamline your workflow.

 Choose your work fortress

 Keep your workplace habits

 Our working from home (WFH) guide does not imply that you should find entirely new ways to work.
 It’s quite the opposite.
-If you are used to reading the news related to your business, organize your tasks for the day, and do a stand-up meeting with your team, don’t change them now.
+If you are used to reading the news related to your business, organize your tasks for the day, and do a stand-up meeting with your team, don’t change this routine now.
 A virtual stand-up is possible by using Skype, Google hangouts to ensure that all the team members are on the same page.
 Retaining the same working habits will also boost the employees’ confidence and help projects continue without miscommunication.

 Moreover, the continuation of more practical habits like having your noise-canceling headphones and the second screen you’re used to working with will likely improve your working conditions and keep your spirits up.